-This app has many other interesting uses, for example with the “Collect” button it will open a new QR code to show people who owe you money.
+This app has many other interesting uses, for example, the “Collect” button will open a new QR code to show people who owe you money.
 You can specify the amount that they owe you by clicking on “Specify an Amount” before having them scan your code or letting them enter the amount they have to pay you back.

 Alipay’s other main functions

 With the Alipay app you can also open a chat with friends: clicking on “Friends” will open up a page with your friends on Alipay, to add new friends it works similar to “Wechat”, just scan the QR code of the person you want to add to your page.
 This chat is especially used for transferring money long distances by using the “Transfer” button inside the chat.